 Initially attached to the continuous improvement team, my focus was on developing and applying a curriculum related to Lean manufacturing training.
 This included presenting and coaching the traditional Training Within Industry Job Instruction Train-the-Trainer program.
 I revised it to be delivered over 10 days.
 It included a correction to a fatal flaw that was evident within the public availability of the program.

 It is the training basics that Toyota has been using consistently since 1951.
-Companies that are Lean or that aspire to become Lean, must, like Toyota, effectively adopt this training methodology if they ever want to optimize the outcomes for their current or impending Lean systems efforts.
+Companies that are Lean or that aspire to become Lean must, like Toyota, effectively adopt this training methodology if they ever want to optimize the outcomes for their current or impending Lean systems efforts.
 The continuous improvement training function also included developing and maintaining a cross-training matrix.

 I also performed specific onboarding functions.
 For weekly first-day onboarding, I performed two training sessions, specifically general plant tours for new employee orientation, as well as presented Vitrum Glass Group’s quality ideology of delivering to our corporate customers the highest quality products, ensuring complete orders, and that they are delivered on-time.

-For second-day onboarding, I provided day-long new employee orientation and specific training and assessment of production staff.
+For second-day onboarding, I provided a day-long new employee orientation and specific training and assessment of production staff.
 This included employee-specific functional tours of operations within both plants, behavioural assessment training, an overview of their first 6 months, quality requirements, and simple skills such as using tape measures and both Imperial and Metric measurements.

 Maintenance & Mechanical Technician